garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Refactoring.md

-an iterative refinement of the internal program design
+an iterative refinement of the internal program design which doesn't affect the functionality

 ***"A change made to the internal structure of software to make it easier to understand & cheaper to modify without changing its observable behavior"***